This man tried to stand up for human rights at Google. Now he’s running for Senate

-In 2008, Ross LaJeunesse joined Google as the global head of international relations.
-At the time, Google was two years deep in the Chinese market, and had hired LaJeunesse to ensure that citizens were benefitting from the company’s information-sharing mission and to help protect their right to privacy.
+In 2008 Ross LaJeunesse joined Google as the global head of international relations.
+At the time, Google was two years deep in the Chinese market, and had hired LaJeunesse to ensure that citizens were benefiting from the company’s information-sharing mission, and to help protect their right to privacy.

 But it wasn’t a straightforward task.
-The Chinese government had begun for an increasingly long list of search results to be banned from the public, and even attempted to hack into the Gmail accounts of human rights advocates in 2009.
+The Chinese government had demanded that an increasingly long list of search results to be banned from the public, and even attempted to hack into the Gmail accounts of human rights advocates in 2009.

 Eleven years into his tenure at Google, LaJeunesse was told his job had been eliminated thanks to “reorganization.”
 He was offered a different position of foreign policy institutions leader, according to the Washington Post, which he declined.